0

 GENERAL COMMENTS:

-The livestock complex is mixed as the market continues to yearn to see
+The livestock complex is mixed heading into Tuesday's noon hour as the

-Wednesday's trade.
-May corn is up 3 cents per bushel and May soybean meal is up
+no cash cattle trade has developed.
+May corn is up 1 3/4 cents per bushel and

 LIVE CATTLE:

-bid is on the table in Kansas at $235 but otherwise no new cash cattle trade
+single bid sitting on the table in Kansas at $246, but otherwise the market

 FEEDER CATTLE: